-Accounting for indemnification assets following government facilitated acquisitions
+Accounting for indemnification assets following gov acquisitions

 The Emerging Issues Task Force (EITF) of the Financial Accounting Standards Board (FASB) recently addressed the issue of an inconsistency in practice for the post-acquisition accounting of indemnification assets related to government-facilitated transactions.
 Examples of this include both Federal Deposit Insurance Corporation (FDIC) and National Credit Union Administration (NCUA) facilitated acquisitions.